Proving the existence of localized patterns and saddle node bifurcations in 1D activator-inhibitor type models: Introduction

 \section{Introduction}

-In this paper, we constructively prove the existence of stationary localized solutions and saddle-node bifurcations (for branches of localized solutions) in the following class of Partial Differential Equations (PDEs):
+In this paper, we consider the following class of activator-inhibitor Partial Differential Equations (PDEs) posed on the real line:

 where $\delta$, $c$, $d$, $h$, $j$, $a$, and $b$ are positive parameters, and $\Delta$ is the Laplacian operator.
 These equations arise naturally in various fields such as biology and chemistry, where they model a chemical reaction between two substances $U$ and $V$.
-The first species is the activator ($U$) with concentration $u$ and the other one is an inhibitor ($V$) with concentration $v$~\cite{GrayScott1985}.
+The first species is the activator ($U$) with concentration $u$ and the other one is an inhibitor ($V$) with concentration $v$~\citep{GrayScott1985}.
 This system is set in the regime $0 < \delta \ll 1$, where the inhibitor diffuses more than the activator.
-This class of PDEs encompasses many reaction-diffusion systems that have been studied extensively in the literature, such as the Schnakenberg model~\cite{schankenberg_og} ($c = 1, d= h=j=0$), the Sel'kov Schnakenberg model~\cite{selkov_schankenberg_og} ($c = 1, d= j, h=0$), the Brusselator model~\cite{brusselator_og}($h = c-1 > 0, d=j, h=0$), the Root hair model~\cite{root_hair_og}($a = 0, d = j, h > c > 0$), and the Glycolysis model~\cite{glycolysis_og}($c = 1, d=j, a=h=0$).
+This class of PDEs encompasses many reaction-diffusion systems that have been studied extensively in the literature, such as the Schnakenberg model~\citep{schankenberg_og} ($c = 1, d= h=j=0$), the Sel'kov Schnakenberg model~\citep{selkov_schankenberg_og} ($c = 1, d= j, h=0$), the Brusselator model~\citep{brusselator_og}($h = c-1 > 0, d=j, h=0$), the Root hair model~\citep{root_hair_og}($a = 0, d = j, h > c > 0$), and the Glycolysis model~\citep{glycolysis_og}($c = 1, d=j, a=h=0$).
+In this paper, we wish to answer some of the questions asked by the authors of \citep{AlSaadi_unifying_framework} regarding the class of activator-inhibitor models \eqref{eq:original_system}, and the existence of saddle-node bifurcations for localized states.
+For that matter, we develop a general computer-assisted methodology for constructively proving the existence of stationary localized solutions and (localized) saddle-node bifurcations in \eqref{eq:original_system}.
+Our approach relies on combining various ingredients, including computer-assisted analysis on unbounded domains, augmented maps for proving bifurcations and a control of the spectrum of linearized operators.
+Combining these features will allow us to derive our framework and to produce novel results in the field of localized patterns.
+Before delving into the details of our analysis, we present a non-exhaustive review of related results on localized solutions, as well as a review on computer-assisted techniques for differential equations on unbounded domains.